MammadAlinia/MoshaverAmlak/README.md

 # MoshaverAmlak
-a simple WPF application with save and loading data from sql server
+ simple WPF application with save and loading data from sql server